d-e-s-o/nitrocli/README.md

 Robin Krahl ([@robinkrahl](https://github.com/robinkrahl)) has been a crucial help for the development of **nitrocli**.

-The [Nitrokey UG][nitrokey-ug] has generously provided the necessary hardware for developing and testing the program.
+The [Nitrokey GmbH][nitrokey-gmbh] has generously provided the necessary hardware for developing and testing the program.